shopware5/shopware/README.md

 ### Start hacking

-To start contributing, just fork the master tree and clone your fork to your local machine:
+To start contributing, just fork the repository and clone your fork to your local machine:

 		git clone git@github.com:[YOUR USERNAME]/shopware-4.git

-After having done this, configure the remotes, fetch the latest changes and switch to the `Community-Branch`:
+After having done this, configure the upstream remote:

 		cd shopware-4
 		git remote add upstream git://github.com/ShopwareAG/shopware-4.git
-		git fetch upstream
+		git config branch.master.remote upstream

+To keep your master up-to-date:

-		git checkout Community-Branch
+		git checkout master
+		git pull --rebase

-Now you're ready to start hacking and contributing to Shopware.
+Checkout a new topic-branch and you're ready to start hacking and contributing to Shopware:

+		git checkout -b feature/your-cool-feature

 If you're done hacking, filling bugs or building fancy new features push your changes to your forked repo:

-		git push
+		git push origin feature/your-cool-feature

-... and send us a pull request with your changes to the branch `Community-Branch`.
-We'll verify the pull request and merge it with the Community Branch repository.
+... and send us a pull request with your changes.
+We'll verify the pull request and merge it with the `master` Branch.

 **Please keep in mind that all verified and merged pull requests are released with the next minor version of Shopware.**